Portable Electronic Organ

 Removing the twelve screws and carefully moving the metal panel out of the way reveals the insides:

 The electronics are typical for 1981.
-As many functions as possible are implemented with ICs: the voltage regulation, tone generation, power amplification, and so on.
-Unfortunately, this makes this instrument less easily repairable than earlier organs made with discrete parts, since some of the ICs are long out of production and increasingly scarce, whereas discrete parts are still in production, and common.
-Especially the TMS3615-25NS tone generators are scarce, and would be difficult to substitute since there is no datasheet online (until now; see addendum at bottom).
+As many functions as possible are implemented with ICs: the voltage regulation, tone generation, amplification, and more.
+Unfortunately, this makes this instrument more difficult to repair than earlier organs made with discrete parts, since some of the ICs are long out of production and increasingly scarce, whereas discrete parts are still in production and common.
+Especially the TMS3615-25NS tone generators are rare, and would be difficult to substitute.
 In fact, I can only find TMS3615NS for sale in the proper shrink-dip package, and I don't know the difference between it and the -25NS; my guess is that it would probably work, but I can't say for sure.
-The TMS3615NL in a normal DIP package was widely used, especially by Italian companies such as Crumar, Farfisa, GEM, Siel, and so on... see here.
+The TMS3615NL in a normal DIP package was widely used, especially by Italian companies such as Crumar, Farfisa, GEM, Siel, and so on.

-Near the left end of the left tone generator board (seen in the upper right corner of the above image), you can see a variable inductor.
+Near the left end of the left tone generator board, there is a variable inductor, seen cut-off in the upper right corner of the above image.
 This is the master tuning adjustment—rotating its core tunes all notes on the keyboard.
-Use a plastic screwdriver, and be very careful so as not to crack the ferrite core.
+Use a plastic screwdriver, and be very careful so as not to crack the brittle ferrite.

-The small oval-shaped internal speaker can produce a moderately loud output, driven by a Sanyo LA4230 6-8W amplifier chip.
+The small oval-shaped internal speaker can produce a moderately loud output, as it is driven by a Sanyo LA4230 "6-8 watt" amplifier chip.
 Neither of the volume controls can actually be turned all the way down; a small amount of signal comes through at minimum setting.
-The internal wiring harnesses are neatly arranged and laced with clear plastic cord (very common in this era of Japanese equipment), and most connections between boards are made with 0.1" Molex connectors, which would make removing and replacing boards quite easy.
+The internal wiring harnesses are neatly arranged and laced with clear plastic cord—very common in this era of Japanese equipment—and most connections between boards are made with 0.1" connectors, which would make removing and replacing boards quite easy.

 You may wonder why the chip produces 13 notes instead of 12.
 This is so that the keyboard's range can start and end on the same note.
 Have a look; how many C keys are there?
 Four, yet there are only 3 tone generator chips.
-Either the lowest- or highest-octave chip is responsible for two C keys (I don't know which, since I still have no schematic, nor have reverse-engineered it, nor does it really matter!)
-If the chips only gave 12 notes, the instrument would probably have started on C and ended on B.
+Either the lowest or highest chip is responsible for two C keys; I don't know which, since I still have no schematic, nor have reverse-engineered it, nor does it really matter.
+If the chips only gave 12 notes, the instrument's range would likely be from C to B.

-Note as well that the "sustain" features of the chip are not really used by the KMA-37.
+Note as well that the "sustain" features of the chip are not used by the KMA-37.
 The manual states that sustain of the notes is possible by adding a 1µF capacitor to each key input, and that the sustain time is adjustable ("from a few ms to a very long time") by adjusting the voltage on pin 4 ("SUSTAIN BIAS").
-My preservationist nature prevents me from modifying this instrument to try it out—it is enough for me to know that it is possible.
-I should note, however, that already there is a short yet noticeable "sustain" time, and a short "attack" time.
+For now at least, my preservationist nature prevents me from modifying this instrument to try it out—it is enough for me to know that it is possible.
+I should note, however, that already there is a very short yet noticeable "sustain" time, as well as a short "attack" time.

-Note how the waveforms become both smoother and lower in overall amplitude with increasing pitch, undoubtedly as the fundamental frequencies approach (and pass) the filter cutoff frequencies, resulting in greater attenuation of especially the low-order harmonics relative to the fundamental, but also the fundamental itself.
-Note how the "flute" voice begins a rounded square at C4, becoming a fairly good triangle wave by C7.
+Note how the waveforms become both smoother and lower in overall amplitude with increasing pitch, as the fundamental frequencies approach and pass filter "cutoff".
+Note how the "flute" voice begins as a rounded square wave at C4, becoming a fairly good triangle by C7, as expected from a 1-pole lowpass filter fed a square wave input.
 The "organ" voice also begins close to the summation of 16' and 8' squares of equal amplitude, yet also approaches a triangular shape.
-Anyway, I cannot say more without doing some proper circuit-tracing, but I figure this is an interesting addition nonetheless.
+Anyway, I shall not say more without doing proper circuit-tracing.

-The "Rhythmer" is a neat little rhythm unit, also very simplistic.
+The "Rhythmer" is a neat little drum machine, also very simplistic.
 There are 5 on/off buttons for selecting the rhythm pattern: metronome, 2/4, 3/4, 4/4, and 6/8.
 Buttons to the left override buttons to the right, however the 6/8 button doubles the speed of all rhythms no matter what.
-Each beat consists of a burst of noise controlled by a simple volume envelope (sounding similar to a snare drum), with the downbeat also including a "blip" of low frequency content, giving a sound like a bass drum.
+Each beat consists of a burst of noise controlled by a simple volume envelope (sounding similar to a snare drum), with the downbeat also including a low frequency "blip", giving a sound vaguely like a bass drum.
 The simple snare and bass drum combination calls a marching band to mind.

-As with most organs, the KMA-37 makes a great lead instrument when used with some overdrive/distortion.
+Probably the best use for the KMA-37 is as a lead instrument with some overdrive/distortion.
 One example of this can be found on my 2014 album Demos, or perhaps not..., on the track "Sixties Five", where I use it with a wah pedal and a homemade "Valve Caster" tube overdrive, which has fairly low gain and gives a dark, crunchy sound.
 It also makes an appearance on my album Ридахций at the 22:26 mark, where the rhythmer is used to produce a repeating pattern of 11, 10, 9, ..., 3, 2, 1 beats, by means of quickly activating and deactivating the 2/4 button.
 Neither of these are especially great performances—my ability and tastes have improved since then, though the albums still have worthwhile moments.
 Maybe at some point I will make a proper demo, but it is low on the priorities, unless it is requested.